 - Digital and electronic network which includes computers, TV channels, mobiles and internet applications, etc.

-- E-commerce means buying and selling through digital and electronic network
+- E-commerce means buying and selling through a digital and electronic network

 - E-commerce FBO means Food Business Operators carrying out business activity through information technology platform as described under “Marketplace based model of e-commerce FBO”

 - “Marketplace based model of e-commerce FBO” means providing of an information technology platform by an e-commerce FBO on a digital and electronic network to act as a facilitator between the buyer and seller/brand owner/ manufacturer.
-E- Commerce marketplace includes entities providing support services to sellers/brand owners/product manufacturers in respect of warehousing, logistics, order fulfilment, payment selection, facilitator of delivery and other services.
+E-Commerce marketplace includes entities providing support services to sellers/brand owners/product manufacturers in respect of warehousing, logistics, order fulfillment, payment selection, facilitator of delivery and other services.